 At the Meeting, the directors reviewed performance information prepared by an independent service provider (the "15(c) service provider"), showing the performance of the Class A Shares of the Fund against a group of similar funds ("peer group") and a larger group of similar funds ("peer universe"), each selected by the 15(c) service provider, and information prepared by the Adviser showing performance of the Class A Shares against a broad-based securities market index, in each case for the 1-, 3and 5-year periods ended February 28, 2021 and (in the case of comparisons with the broad-based securities market index) for the period from inception.
-Based on their review, and their discussion with the Adviser of the reasons for the Fund's underperformance in the periods reviewed, the directors concluded that the Fund's investment performance was acceptable.
+Based on their review, the directors concluded that the Fund's investment performance was acceptable.